About an hour’s drive from Fethiye, just west of Dalaman Airport and east of Marmaris, sits one of our favourite little towns, Dalyan.

 And, if you book an ‘apart hotel,’ the rooms will be equipped with cooking facilities.

-Great for cooking all those foodie treats you couldn’t resist buying on the market.
+Great for cooking all those foodie treats you couldn’t resist buying on the market – and perhaps to be used for trying out a few Turkish recipes.